Top 05 favorite outdoor activities for Vietnam travelers

 1. Kitesurfing in Mui Ne

 Mui Ne is one of the best locations in Asia to try the unique sport- kite surfing, as the perfect strong wind force here is really suitable for both kite and windsurfing lessons.
 You will be out on the water in no time at all and enjoying every minute of it.
-This is one of the fastest growing hobbies around the world, with the ability of getting your daily adrenaline fix and the awesome feelings it could bring.
+This is one of the fastest-growing hobbies around the world, with the ability to get your daily adrenaline fix and the awesome feeling it could bring.